Varaha: Worship

 The Garuda Purana recommends the worship of Varaha for sovereignty.
 A vrata involving the worship of a gold Varaha image on ekadashi (eleventh lunar day) in bright half of Magha month (i.e. Bhaimi Ekadakshi), is told in the Garuda Purana and the Narada Purana.
 Varaha Jayanti, the birthday of Varaha, is celebrated on the third lunar day in the bright fortnight of the Bhadrapada month.
 The worship of Varaha and overnight vigil (jagran) with Vishnu tales being told are prescribed on this day.

 The Vishnu Sahasranama embedded in the thirteenth Book Anushasana Parva of the epic is a hymn listing the thousand names of Vishnu.
 The Varaha legend is alluded to in the following epithets: Mahibharta ("husband of the earth"), Dharanidara ("one who upholds the earth", may also refer to other Vishnu forms - Kurma, Shesha or Vishnu in general), Maha-varaha ("the great boar"), Kundara ("One who pierced the earth"), Brihadrupa ("who takes form of a boar"), Yajnanga ("whose body is yajna or sacrifice) and Vaikhana ("one who dug the earth").
 The epithet Kapindra ("Kapi-Lord") may refer to Varaha or Rama avatar, depending the interpretation of the word kapi as boar or monkey respectively.
 The title Shringi ("horned") generally interpreted as Matsya, may also refer to Varaha.
 The Vishnu Sahasranama version from the Garuda Purana mentions Shukura (Boar) as an epithet of Vishnu.
 The Padma Purana includes Varaha in a hundred-name hymn of Vishnu.
 The thousand-name hymn version in the Padma Purana mentions that Vishnu is Varaha, the protector of sacrifices and destroyer of those who obstruct them.

-Varaha had been introduced into other religeons, and given new roles or interpretations.
-Eg. One of the faces of protector warrior Goddness-Bodhisattva Marici in Buddhism, which is also the Taoist Doumu斗姆（Mother-Leader of Seven Stars of the Great Dipper), and is often regarded one of the conuntless manifestations of Avalokiteswara.
-The name "Maha-Varaha" or "Varaha-mukha" is a part of important prayer-mantras in Buddhism, such as the Surangama SutraMantra and Great Compassion Mantra.